Meet The Board

 Ombudsman, French Services

-A journalist for more than 35 years, Pierre Champoux touched on all facets of the profession before becoming ombudsman for Radio-Canada’s French Services in July 2021.
+A journalist for almost 40 years, Pierre Champoux touched on all facets of the profession before becoming ombudsman for Radio-Canada’s French Services in July 2021.

 After a career as a radio newsreader and television news desk editor, he became editor-in-chief at ICI RDI, Radio-Canada’s all-news channel, and then director of Information, Regions and Digital Archives in the public broadcaster’s digital division.
 He then held various management positions in Radio-Canada’s News Division, mostly with Digital news.